What to Look for When Choosing Rolls for Rolling Machines?

 Tolerance refers to the allowable variation in roll dimensions and geometry.
 Tight tolerances are essential for achieving precise and consistent results in the rolling process.
 Factors to consider include:

-• Roundness tolerance: Affects the uniformity of pressure applied during rolling
+• Roundness tolerance: Affects the evenness of pressure exerted while rolling

 Selecting rolls with appropriate tolerances is crucial for maintaining product quality and minimizing defects.